mnot/compression-test/compressor/bohe4/README.md

   Correct guess is when length is different than usual.."

-The randomization short circuits this algorithm, to a large degree, by causing length to become variable within a set range of permutations.
+The randomization short circuits this algorithm, to some degree, by causing length to become variable within a set range of permutations.

+This approach makes it a bit more difficult to do a CRIME attack but certainly not impossible.